isomerpages/moe-northshorepri/_departments/Mathematics.md

 ![](/images/math%202.jpg)

-Students are provided with opportunities to demonstrate their creativity by creating and playing games through the activities in Project H.E.L.M.
+Students demonstrate their creativity by creating and playing games through the activities in Project H.E.L.M.